4th Grade Info

 Government Work and Public Lands

-Nearly 90% of Daggett County consists of federally or state managed lands, which provides plenty opportunities for recreation and employment for those working in the area.
+Nearly 90% of Daggett County consists of federally or state managed lands, which provides plenty of opportunities for recreation and employment for those working in the area.
 The major government employers in Daggett County include:

 - The U.S. Forest Service (Ashley National Forest)